 No, I'm not going to recommend printing your CV on a cake.
 It’s simpler than that.
 When data literacy is one of the most in-demand skills in the workplace, your CV could be a visual representation of your data skills.
 Show the recruiters your analytical skills and creativity by following these tips to create your own Tableau Public Viz CV.

 Make a plan for your Tableau Viz CV

 The magic of a viz CV is that it is your own data, no data collection or prep needed. .
 You can decide what you want to include and emphasize to sell your skills in the best possible way.
 Former Tableau visionary Tristan Guilleven recommends having the following elements in your CV to make it stand out:

 - Portfolio of work

-- Conversation starters (example: “The Places I have Traveled To)
+- Conversation starters (e.g.: “The places I have travelled to”)

-Follow Tristan Guilleven’s step-by-step demonstration on how to create an interactive Tableau viz resume.
+Follow Tristan Guilleven’s step-by-step demonstration on how to create an interactive Tableau viz CV.